Rachid Djebaili

 Rachid Djebaili (born 26 April 1975) is a former professional footballer who played as a forward in five countries.
-Born in Besançon, France, Djebaili represented the Algeria national football team three times.
-One of those appearances was in a match against his native country which had to be abandoned after 74 minutes due to a pitch invasion.
+Born in Besançon, France, Djebaili represented the Algeria national team three times.
+He made his debut in a match against France which had to be abandoned after 74 minutes due to a pitch invasion.

 Djebaili joined Scottish Premier League side St Johnstone in 2001 and made 14 appearances, 13 in the league, before leaving the following year.